- Study of 550,000 families shows 15% of London’s low-income households can’t pay the bills week to week

 Deven Ghelani says many of the 18 councils involved in the project, which is funded by the Trust for London, are already using the Index and its tracker tools to better target support to families in need.
 He says more councils should get on board with sharing and using data to target and support families in need, given the benefits freeze and the impending rollout of Universal Credit.

-Londoners themselves can also use Policy in Practice’s award-winning Benefit and Budgeting Calculator to get a free and anonymous personalised assessment of support they may be eligible for.
+Londoners themselves can also use Policy in Practice’s award-winning Better Off Calculator to get a free and anonymous personalised assessment of support they may be eligible for.